groszste/SpoofGAN/README.md

 ## Database

-A preprepared dataset of synthetic fingerprints (live and spoof) is available for download at this link: http://biometrics.cse.msu.edu/Publications/Databases/MSU_SpoofGAN/
+A preprepared dataset of synthetic fingerprints (live and 13 spoof types) is available for download at this link: http://biometrics.cse.msu.edu/Publications/Databases/MSU_SpoofGAN/

 ## Inference